quarkng/MemPool_MSP430/README.md

 Developed using the EXP-430FR5969 (TI Launchpad board).

 Provides low-overhead Memory Pool feature with multiple block sizes.
-Automatically chooses a larger block of pool of smaller blocks is empty.
+Automatically chooses a larger block if pool of smaller blocks is empty.

 ----
 ### ToDo